 Basic Graduation Picture Package

-My guess would be that you will be able to get it when you see him.
+I would guess that you will be able to get it when you see him.
 Of course, that is only a guess.
 If anyone reading has had a different experience, please leave a comment! 🙂

 Pinning at Graduation

-Hi I’m a new army wife and my husbands graduation and stuff is next month.
-I was wondering how many people get to go on stage when they get to pin their soldier.
-Because my husbands parents and I don’t get along and I seriously don’t want to be up there with them. lol
+Hi, I’m a new army wife, and my husband’s graduation is next month.
+I was wondering how many people get to go on stage when they get to pin their soldiers.
+Because my husband’s parents and I don’t get along, I don’t want to be up there with them. lol

-I had to laugh out loud with this one!
+I had to laugh out loud at this one!

 Good luck with dealing with the in-laws!